 do "e:\profile.do"

-3. Create the text file E:\profile.do containing any customizations or other code you want to run when Stata starts, but include the line
+This will instruct Stata to run e:\profile.do file when it starts. - Create the text file in E: drive under \profile.do containing any customizations or other code you want to run when Stata starts, but include the line

 adopath + "e:\ado\plus"

-4. Unzip the archive and place the files in the e:\ado\plus.
-By convention, files should go in the folder named with the first letter of the module, so for example you may create folders E:\ado\plus\a, E:\ado\plus\b, and so on.
+This will instruct Stata to append to the ADOPATH your e:\ado\plus folder, where your modules are to be stored. - Unzip the archive and place the files in the E: drive under \ado\plus.
+By convention, files should go in the folder named with the first letter of the module, so for example you may create folders in the E: drive under \ado\plus\a, E: \ado\plus\b, and so on.
 However, this file system arrangement should not be necessary

 Following this procedure will make your Stata startup robust to file system changes.
 When the Enclave servers are rebuilt, your E:\ folder will get automatically mounted on the new server, so your customizations will be maintained.
-The only action that would need to be taken would be to recreate the one-line C:\users\myuwnetid\profile.do file.
-If you were to put customizations in C:\users\myuwnetid\profile.do, or to put modules in C:\ado or another location on the C: drive, this would not be robust against changes in the system, since the contents of C:\ do not get moved to the new system.
+The only action that would need to be taken would be to recreate the one-line C: \users\myuwnetid\profile.do file.
+If you were to put customizations in C:\ users\myuwnetid\profile.do, or to put modules in C:\ado or another location on the C: drive, this would not be robust against changes in the system, since the contents of C:\ do not get moved to the new system.

 We are working out financial models for how users will pay for having their data sets hosted.
 If you do have a data set you would like us to host, please see Request for UWDC data set hosting.